az4mary/business_review/assets/chat/zyne-store-site-map.md

 4. D:\PROJECTS\GITHUB\az4mary\zyne.store\homedetail\7101-wendemere-st-houston-tx-77088
 5. D:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage\README.md

 Open the file "D:\PROJECTS\GITHUB\az4mary\zyne.store\assets\chat\zyne-store-site-map-report.md” and write your quick findings about how this website functions.
-Reply `DONE` in this conversation after you have updated the file with your comment.
+Reply `DONE` in the chat conversation after you have updated the file with your comment.

 ---